 Senior Program Officer - Aging

-As senior program officer at Rose Community Foundation, Therese Ellery oversees the Foundation’s Aging older adults in the seven-county Greater Denver area.
+As senior program officer at Rose Community Foundation, Therese Ellery directs the Aging program area, which supports older adults in the seven-county Greater Denver area.

 Ms. Ellery has more than 35 years of professional and volunteer experience in the field of aging and plays an active role in the Foundation’s initiatives that includes Changing the Narrative, Boomers Leading Change and Latino Age Wave of Colorado.
 Her professional background includes nearly a decade at Adult Care Management, Inc. where she first served as care manager and ultimately as director of program and community development.
 She also worked in outreach for Salt Lake County Aging Services in Utah.
 From 1991 to 1993, she worked to develop a housing-counseling program for older people in collaboration with the AARP.
 Additionally, for three years, Ms. Ellery promoted and developed resources and services for the HIV/AIDS population of metro Denver when she served on the Ryan White Funds Distribution Committee at the invitation of the Mayor’s Office of HIV/AIDS Resources.
 Just prior to joining the Foundation, she owned and operated TimeCentric, a personal and corporate concierge service.